Exclusives

-This eight-day certification track training is composed of two parts:
+This eight-day certification track consists of two parts:

 Administering Windows Server Hybrid Core Infrastructure (AZ-800T00)

-This four-day Microsoft certified course teaches IT Professionals how to manage core Windows Server workloads and services using on-premises, hybrid, and cloud technologies.
-The course teaches IT Professionals how to implement and manage on-premises and hybrid solutions such as identity, management, compute, networking, and storage in a Windows Server hybrid environment.
+This four-day Microsoft certification training teaches IT professionals how to manage core Windows Server workloads and services using on-premises, hybrid, and cloud technologies.
+The course covers implementing and managing on-premises and hybrid solutions such as identity, management, compute, networking, and storage in a Windows Server hybrid environment.

 Configuring Windows Server Hybrid Advanced Services (AZ-801T00)

-This four-day Microsoft certified course teaches IT Professionals to configure advanced Windows Server services using on-premises, hybrid, and cloud technologies.
-The course teaches IT Professionals how to leverage the hybrid capabilities of Azure, how to migrate virtual and physical server workloads to Azure IaaS, and how to secure Azure VMs running Windows Server.
-The course also teaches IT Professionals how to perform tasks related to high availability, troubleshooting, and disaster recovery.
-The course highlights administrative tools and technologies including Windows Admin Center, PowerShell, Azure Arc, Azure Automation Update Management, Microsoft Defender for Identity, Azure Security Center, Azure Migrate, and Azure Monitor.
+This four-day Microsoft certification training teaches IT professionals how to configure advanced Windows Server services using on-premises, hybrid, and cloud technologies.
+The course covers leveraging Azure’s hybrid capabilities, migrating virtual and physical server workloads to Azure IaaS, and securing Azure virtual machines running Windows Server.
+It also includes tasks related to high availability, troubleshooting, and disaster recovery.
+The course highlights administration tools and technologies such as Windows Admin Center, PowerShell, Azure Arc, Azure Automation Update Management, Microsoft Defender for Identity, Azure Security Center, Azure Migrate, and Azure Monitor.

 This training is a comprehensive preparation to the exams AZ-800 and AZ-801 to earn the Microsoft Certified: Windows Server Hybrid Administrator Associate certification.

-You can purchase an individual part of this certification track - contact us for the details.
+You can acquire each part of the track individually – contact us for details.

 Public class